-Read the book for a sneak preview of this opening episode, which concerns the mysterious death of pensioner Margaret Krukowksi on a busy Newcastle Metro train at the height of rush hour.
-It leads Vera to a quiet street in a run down seaside town, where she discovers a tight knit community living in the shadow of a long-held, explosive secret.
+The latest case for Ann Cleeves's unglamourous but brilliant detective, DI Vera Stanhope, and the basis of the opening episode of VERA series four, is Harbour Street.
+Now also available in paperback, it concerns the mysterious death of pensioner Margaret Krukowksi on a busy Newcastle Metro train at the height of rush hour, which leads Vera to a quiet street in a run down seaside town, and a tight knit community living in the shadow of a long-held, explosive secret.
 There's a key rôle for Joe, too, as he struggles to maintain a professional distance when his daughter is named as key witness in the case.

 All about Vera, the TV series and the books.